patrickhelv/auto-cert/README.md

 cd config
 ```

-Then we need to create 2 files configfile.txt and password.txt (that holds the vault password)
+Then we need to create 3 files configfile.txt and password.txt (that holds the vault password) and configcerts.ini

 ```bash
 [nano or nvim] configfile.txt